 High-fat foods, whether they're healthy fat sources like coconut oil or junky ones like French fries, are not what you want after a workout.
 "Eating fats post-workout slows down the rapid digestion your body experiences," says Courtney Bentley, certified personal trainer, sports nutrition expert, and creator of the Fit and Fabulous Club.
 "It takes nine grams of energy for your body to digest one gram of fat, so by slowing that down, you aren't doing yourself any favors when it comes to speeding up your metabolism and toning."

 Many people reach for coffee after a morning workout, but NYC certified personal trainer and group fitness instructor Diana Mitrea advises against it.
 "You're super dehydrated at this point, and adding something like coffee in the mix can dehydrate you more," she says.
 "Stick to water!"
 (PS: Consuming alcohol after working out will have the same negative effect.)

 A workout and a smoothie—sounds healthy, right?
 Not according to trainers.
 "Sure, some smoothies are great for you after a workout: A protein-packed, fiber-filled machine can really boost your energy and help replenish some of the vitamins you need," clarifies Mitrea.
 "However, the majority of people are having the wrong kinds of smoothies.
 If you just burned about 300 calories in a spin class, having a 600-calorie berry smoothie is a problem."

-Erika Hammond, personal trainer at Rumble Boxing, agrees: "After a workout, you need H20 (and electrolytes!) to rehydrate, not fructose and sugary drinks, which are counterproductive to your workout," she says.
+Erika Hammond, a personal trainer at Rumble Boxing, agrees: "After a workout, you need H20 (and electrolytes!) to rehydrate, not fructose and sugary drinks which are counterproductive to your workout," she says.